Score-based change point detection via tracking the best of infinitely many experts: Abstract

 \section{Abstract}

-We suggest a novel algorithm for online change point detection based on sequential score function estimation and tracking the best expert approach.
-The core of the procedure is a version of the fixed share forecaster for the case of infinite number of experts and quadratic loss functions.
-The algorithm shows a promising performance in numerical experiments on artificial and real-world data sets.
-We also derive new upper bounds on the dynamic regret of the fixed share forecaster with varying parameter, which are of independent interest.
+We propose an algorithm for nonparametric online change point detection based on sequential score function estimation and the tracking the best expert approach.
+The core of the procedure is a version of the fixed share forecaster tailored to the case of infinite number of experts and quadratic loss functions.
+The algorithm shows promising results in numerical experiments on artificial and real-world data sets.
+Its performance is supported by rigorous high-probability bounds describing behaviour of the test statistic in the pre-change and post-change regimes.